Aidan Milliff

 Hi!

 I’m Aidan Milliff.
-I am a Shorenstein Postdoctoral Fellow in Contemporary Asia at Stanford University’s Shorenstein Asia-Pacific Research Center.
-My research combines computational social science methods and qualitative tools to answer questions about the cognitive, emotional, and social forces that shape political violence, forced migration, post-violence politics, and the politics of South Asia.
+I am a political scientist at Florida State University.
+My research focuses on the cognitive, emotional, and social forces that shape political violence, forced migration, post-violence politics, and the politics of South Asia.

 I earned a PhD in Political Science at the Massachusetts Institute of Technology in 2022.
 At MIT, I was affiliated with the MIT Security Studies Program and Harvard’s Lakshmi Mittal South Asia Institute.
 Before MIT, I was a James C. Gaither Junior Fellow in the South Asia Program at the Carnegie Endowment for International Peace.
 I was born and raised in Colorado.